Keen Newport H2 - Women's Review

 If you think your desired activities put you in the market for a close-toed sandal in particular and you need added protection, then we recommend the Newport.
 This model works best for rugged terrain, intense water sports, and light use in town.

-For $100, this on the pricey end.
-Although it did feel that it would last for a long time, at this price you might as well consider why exactly you want a sandal when you could spend $20 more to get a quality lightweight hiking shoe.
+These are on the pricey end of the spectrum.
+Although they did feel that they'd last for a long time, at this price you might as well consider why exactly you want a sandal when you could spend a few bucks more to get a quality lightweight hiking shoe.
 Nevertheless, we recommend this sandal if it fits your needs.

 The crux of evaluating the KEEN Newport H2 was deciding what to compare it to.
 Is it a hiker?
 Or is it a sandal?
 As a hiking shoe, it is light and well ventilated.
 As a sandal, it is bulky and slow to dry.
 If you want a sandal that is comfortable out of the box and will last you several seasons, this is your pick.